dmhendricks/file-icon-vectors/README.md

 # File Vector Icons

-A collection of file type vector (SVG) icons.
+A collection of file type SVG icons.

-**This project is currently a work-in-progress.**

 * If you have [feedback, bugs or requests](https://github.com/dmhendricks/file-icon-vectors/issues), please feel free to post them.
 * I paid to license many of the icons used in these sets.
 [Donations](https://paypal.me/danielhendricks) are appreciated.

 ## Icon Sets

-Currently, there are two icon sets in the `icons` directory:
+Currently, there are two icon sets in the `dist/icons` directory:

 * **Classic** - An expansion of the Redboot [free-file-icons](https://github.com/redbooth/free-file-icons) designs.
 * **Vivid** - Inspired by [Erlen Masson](https://www.sketchappsources.com/svg-resource/1856-vector-file-type-icons-sketch-freebie-resource.html)